stvnshan/databaseApp/README.md

 # CS 348 Group Project
 ## Feature support
 The README provides an explanation on how to set up the database application.
 Onde complete, a React app will begin in the browser that supports a simple search query on the Agency relation.
-Additionally, we provide a `dbTest.js` script that performs a series of queries (the database server needs to be up; the backend and frontend do not), and a `sample.out` file in the root directory that contains the expected output of these queries.
-To perform this test:
-1. Ensure the database is running and backend dependencies are installed (see below).
-2. `cd` to the `backend` directory.
-3. Run `npm run testdbm`.
-4. Compare the expected output to `sample.out` in the root directory.
+Additionally, we support a set of unit tests performed on the implemented database queries.
+The tests are run whenever `npm run resetdb` is invoked.
+They can also be manually run inside the `backend` directory by executing the command `npm run testdb`.
+The unit test output can be compared with the expected results in `sample.out`.

 ## Mac setup
 1. Install brew (https://brew.sh/).